mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 ## <a name="call_throttling"></a> Call Throttling

-Several flows in the PoS V10 API requires the client to poll the PoS backend for state changes.
-To help protect against excessive polling, all endpoints used for polling in the PoS V10 API includes a poll delay field to allow the backend to throttle polling calls from clients.
-The following polling endpoints includes a `pollDelayInMs` field in the response body:
+Several flows in the PoS V10 API require the client to poll the PoS backend for state changes.
+To help protect against excessive polling, all endpoints used for polling in the PoS V10 API include a poll delay field to allow the backend to throttle polling calls from clients.
+The following polling endpoints include a `pollDelayInMs` field in the response body:

 ````
 /api/v10/payments/{paymentId}
 /api/v10/refunds/{refundId}
 /api/v10/pointofsales/{posId}/checkin
 ````

 If a response includes a `pollDelayInMs` of 1000, the client **must** wait at least 1000ms (i.e., 1 second) before polling the same endpoint.
 In case no response is received when querying one of the above polling endpoints, then clients should either:

-* use the `pollDelayInMs` from the last successful call to the given endpoint
+* Use the `pollDelayInMs` from the last successful call to the given endpoint.
-* continue polling using an exponential backoff strategy with random jitter to increase the delay between each polling call
+* Continue polling using an exponential backoff strategy with random jitter to increase the delay between each polling call.

 ## <a name="self_certification"></a> Self Certification

-The certification process changes with API v10 - for the new API all minor and major versions of clients must be certified, MobilePay will provide an automatic certification process - where it will be possible for most integrators to create a fully automated self-certification.
+The certification process changes with API V10 - for the new API all minor and major versions of clients must be certified, MobilePay will provide an automatic certification process - where it will be possible for most integrators to create a fully automated self-certification.
 The certification will be concluded with an automated report on how the certification went.